rampedro/Classical-ML-React/README.md

   - Run the front-end app.

 Instructions for running both the front-end and back-end are in README files within each respective directory.

+# OR

+You may use the command below to make two containers one for front and one for back end.

+>> docker compose up